 Compared to filing Chapter 13, an individual debtor in Chapter 7 may have to sell or give up certain property to the bankruptcy trustee, but will get a fresh start after the bankruptcy is approved.
 Chapter 7 may be a liquidation bankruptcy, but in many cases, a debtor filing Chapter 7 in Michigan will not lose property because of property exemptions under the Bankruptcy Code.

 A corporate or company debtor liquidates and goes out of business as part of a Chapter 7 filing.
 A Chapter 11 reorganization is available to business entities (and in some cases individuals) to reorganize debts and continue the business operations.

-What is Chapter 13 bankruptcy?
+What is Chapter 13 Bankruptcy?

-A Chapter 13 bankruptcy allows individual debtors to keep their property and prepare a plan to pay creditors based on future available earnings.
+A Chapter 13 bankruptcy in Michigan allows individual debtors to keep their property and prepare a plan to pay creditors based on future available earnings.
 A Chapter 13 plan may last three or five years depending on the debtor's income.
-The main benefits of a Chapter 13 filing include broader debtor protections to keep a personal residence, car or other assets that might otherwise be liquidated in a Chapter 7 filing.
+The main benefits of filing Chapter 13 bankruptcy include broader debtor protections to keep a personal residence, car or other assets that might otherwise be liquidated in a Chapter 7 filing.
 A debtor is allowed more flexibility to cure prior missed payments to creditors and pay other current living expenses.
 Drawbacks of a Chapter 13 generally include a requirement to pay priority claims in full during the life of the plan and ongoing monitoring by the U.S. trustee until the plan is completed.
 A debtor must also have a regular income to file under Chapter 13.

-Contact Michigan Bankruptcy Attorney Andrew Steiger
+Contact Detroit Bankruptcy Lawyer Andrew Steiger